vmstio/docs/content/rules/defederation.md

 ## Reporting

-If during your use of the platform, you find another instance that you think needs to be restricted from interacting with ours **or** if you feel that another instance may have been blocked by our staff in error, please file an issue on our [GitHub](https://github.com/vmstan/mastodon/issues/new/choose).
+If during your use of the platform, you find another server that you think needs to be restricted from interacting with ours **or** if you feel that another server may have been blocked by our staff in error, please file an issue on our [GitHub](https://github.com/vmstan/mastodon/issues/new/choose).
 If you'd feel more comfortable, you can also reach out to one or more of our staff directly via private mention.

 ## [Threads →](/rules/threads)